Keto Diet For Beginners: Keto Diet Benefits Explained

-With all that being said, keep in mind that honey is still a sweetener, and therefore contains carbs – so use it occasionally, and in small amounts.
+With this in mind, honey is still a sweetener, and therefore contains carbs – so use it occasionally, and in small amounts.
 Obviously, only raw, organic honey will do – the processed stuff contains none of the health benefits and often has added sugar, which is obviously something that you do not want to be touching on a keto diet (or on most diets, for that matter).

 So, what should your body look and feel like after you’ve been on a keto diet?
-If you’re like most people, you’d probably like to see yourself a few pounds (or dress sizes) lower, whether or not you have a weight issue.
+If you’re like most people, you’d like to see yourself drop some pounds, whether or not weight is an issue.
 Well, the good news is that ketosis helps your body to use up your fat reserves as energy, so you’ll find yourself losing healthily if you stick to the diet.
-Some people even lose a huge amount of weight if they are very committed, but don’t lose heart if it doesn’t happen right away – it will come!
+Some people even lose a huge amount of weight if they commit themselves to the diet.
+But, don’t lose heart if it doesn’t happen right away – it will come!

-As your body gets used to being in ketosis, the negative side effects (sugar cravings, fatigue) should subside, and instead, you’ll find yourself less hungry and with more energy.
-Ketosis has also been shown to help reduce symptoms in people with epilepsy, Alzheimer’s disease, and autism, as it supports healthier brain function – which is really something that we can all benefit from.
+As your body acclimates to being in ketosis, the negative side effects (sugar cravings, fatigue) should subside.
+Eventually, you’ll find yourself less hungry and with more energy.
+Ketosis has also supports a healthier brain function.
+This helps to reduce symptoms in people with epilepsy, Alzheimer’s disease, and autism.

-I’m not a fan of fad diets where you lose 10 pounds in one day and gain 15 the next day.
+I am against fad diets where you lose 10 pounds in one day and gain 15 the next day.
 But that’s what is so great about ketosis – it’s not some fad starvation diet.
-It’s a way to take advantage of your body’s own system and harness it to help you look and feel better.
-Besides a dissatisfying appearance, being overweight can put you at risk for numerous health issues, such as diabetes, heart disease and even some cancers.
+It’s a way to take advantage of your body’s system and harness it to help you look and feel better.
+Besides a dissatisfying appearance, being overweight can put you at risk for diabetes, heart disease, and even some cancers.

 But you know what they say: if it sounds too good to be true, it probably is.
-Fad diets, with their promises for overnight weight loss, are not healthy options, and can often do more harm than good.
-But the keto diet – which admits that it will be difficult at first but will eventually pay off – is a far more beneficial alternative to a happier and healthier lifestyle.
+Fad diets, with their promises for overnight weight loss, are not healthy options and do more harm than good.
+The keto diet admits that it will be difficult at first.
+It will eventually pay off and become a far more beneficial alternative to a happier and healthier lifestyle.